Data Linkage Analysis¶

 What are Template Variables?

 are used to pass dynamic parameter values.
-When configuring monitor event titles and contents, besides fixed text, you can use event fields to render dynamic text.
-Template variables in monitors are divided into two types:
+When configuring the event title and event content of a monitor, besides the fixed texts you write, you can use fields from the event to render the text.
+There are two types of template variables in monitoring:

 1) Fixed attribute variables: For example,

-Continuing from the previous monitor configuration, triggered alert events will display the configured notification content, including the [Jump Link].
-Clicking this link allows you to view the corresponding error trace data.
-Combining trace details, associated logs, network conditions, etc., helps analyze the root cause of the error.
+Following the previous monitor configuration, triggered alert events will display the configured notification content, which includes [Jump Links].
+Clicking these links allows you to view the corresponding erroneous trace data.
+Then, you can combine trace details, related logs, network conditions, etc., across multiple dimensions to analyze the causes of errors.